Statonwest/VR_Ambilight/README.md

 Adjust any additional settings in Prismatik according to your preferences, such as brightness (e.g. 10%), and capture area (e.g. Screen 1).

-## Steam VR
+## Steam VR / Auto Launch

-When you launch Steam VR.
-Select "Display VR View" and display both eyes.
+Open Steam VR and choose the option "Display VR View" to enable viewing through both eyes.

+Next, download the file [Auto_Launch.bat](https://github.com/Statonwest/VR_Ambilight/blob/d64d81af95ce442ccbf9eab3ec971fdd34c03d08/Auto_Launch.bat) and ensure it is placed in the identical directory as Steam VR.
+Usually, this directory can be found at "C:\Program Files (x86)\Steam\steamapps\common\SteamVR".

+Make sure that the locations of both Prismatik and Steam VR installations are consistent.

+Finally, include the following [Launch Option](https://help.steampowered.com/en/faqs/view/7d01-d2dd-d75e-2955) in Steam VR: "Auto_Launch.bat %COMMAND%".